Curb Your Toilet Header Photo

 At first, I illustrated a sitemap focusing on the potential layout of the mobile app.
 After figuring out the three main criteria I noted above, I knew that the user's navigation should include the following: (1) a search "home screen," (2) a "favorite restroom" page, and (3) a "more" section where the user can edit their preferences and account information while also seeking out any guides they may need.

-As for the search screen, I wanted the app to have three easy filters, each triggered by a single touch.
-After researching and building out my personas, the three most commonly sought-after filters are (a) no fees (patron or paying customer), (b) family/baby changing stations, and (c) handicap accessibility restrooms.
+As for the search screen, I wanted three filters, each triggered by a single touch.
+The three my persona work pointed to: (a) no fees (no need to be a patron or paying customer), (b) family/baby changing stations, and (c) handicap accessible restrooms.

 User Flow